teambit/docs/docs/ci.md

 error An unexpected error occurred: "https://registry.yarnpkg.com/@bit%2fbit.utils.string.pad-left: Not found".
 ```

 The error is solved by making sure that one of the `.npmrc` files has the configuration prior to running npm install.
-The solutions vary per vendor (see bellow), but the main methods are:
+The solutions vary per vendor (see below), but the main methods are:

 - Define `.npmrc` in the project.
 - Generate .npmrc file for the CI user